lucchesi-sec/powershell-automation/docfx_project/api/scripts/administration/Sync-BackupToCloud.md

 Synchronizes local backup files to cloud storage with encryption and verification.

 ## Description
 This script provides secure synchronization of backup files to cloud storage providers.
 It includes encryption, compression, bandwidth throttling, and integrity verification.
-Supports multiple cloud providers and includes comprehensive logging for enterprise backup-to-cloud operations.
+Supports multiple cloud providers and includes comprehensive logging for production backup-to-cloud operations.

 ## Syntax
 ```powershell